 - Heat up the oil to 375–400 degrees before you add the chicken.
 This will help to compensate for the temperature drop after you add the chicken.
 Try to keep the oil at 350 degrees.

-- If the chicken still isn’t done and the breading is getting too dark, pop it in the oven for a few minutes.
+- If the chicken still isn’t done and the breading is getting too dark, the oil is too hot.
+You will have to finish them in the oven.

 Homemade Seasoning Salt Recipe